Menu

 Ensuring all young Canadians have equitable access to healthy food, sport opportunities and music education

 Canada’s Great Kitchen Party is built on a solid foundation of bringing people together in celebration and elevation of Canadian culture.
-We have 17 years of success and in total, have contributed close to 18 million to support Canada’s charities.
+We have 18 years of success and in total, have contributed 18.5 million to support Canada’s charities.
 In 2018 we transitioned from supporting Canadian athletes when we were known as Gold Medal Plates, to address inequalities for Canadian youth in accessing healthy food, sport opportunities and music programs.
-We have raised over $2.7 million for these charities.
+To date, we have contributed $3.5 million for these charities.

-Watch these videos to understand our partnership with our two national charities dedicating to youth in sport and music.
-The regional charities dedicated to youth in the food space will be announced in late spring.
+Watch these videos to understand the work of our two national charities: Spirit North and MusiCounts, which are dedicated to youth in sport and music.
+The regional charities we partner with are dedicated to ensuring youth have access to healthy food.

 SPORT: SpiritNorth